-Pottery was made in the United States by the middle of the seventeenth century, but the first recorded attempt to make porcelain was by andrew Duche in Georgia about 1738.
+Pottery was made in the United States by the middle of the seventeenth century, but the first recorded attempt to make porcelain was by Andrew Duche in Georgia about 1738.
 Other potters tried with little success until the late 1760s.
-In 1770 by Bonnin and Morris (also called the American China Manufactory), a Philadelphia firm that operated only until 1772.
+Bonnin and Morris (also called the American China Manufactory), a Philadelphia firm, operated only from 1770 until 1772.
 Other successful attempts were made by Dr. Henry Mead of New York City between about 1813 and 1824, and the Jersey Porcelain and Earthenware Company of Jersey City, New Jersey, between 1825 and 1828.
 Early American porcelains are so very rare that the average collector will never find one.

 In 1826 William Ellis Tucker made some experimental porcelain in Philadelphia.
 The factory operated by Tucker made a clear white porcelain that was decorated with colors and gold in the French manner.
 The firm worked from 1825 to 1838 and made wares that were as fine as any made in Europe.
 Thomas Hulme became a partner in 1828, and the firm was called Tucker and Hulme until the end of 1829.
 It became Tucker and Hemphill in 1831, when Judge Joseph Hemphill joined the company which continued to work until 1837.
 Tucker porcelain was rarely marked and was so similar to the French porcelain of the same period that even some museums have had cases of mistaken identity.

 Smith, Fife and Company was established in Philadelphia about 1830 and made a porcelain that was almost identical to that of the Tucker porcelain.
 A few pieces of Smith, Fife and Company porcelain marked in red still exist, but the factory was in business for only a few years.